Six Thinking Hats technique explained: the types including examples

 Six Thinking Hats Technique: meaning of thinking hat

 A thinking hat is a metaphor for a certain way of thinking.
 By mentally wearing different thinking hats people are forced to look at a problem from different perspectives.
 Thus a one-sided way of thinking is excluded and new insights are created.

 He distinguishes six different frames of mind in which the brain can become sensitive.
 Each of these frames of mind can be found in the brain and create conscious thoughts for certain aspects of the issues that are being discussed, (e.g. gut feeling, pessimistic views, neutral facts).

 Brainstorming is one of the most effective and widely used methods to kick-start innovation.
 Brainstorming sessions can be organised anywhere, from the office workspace to the laboratory.

 However, the sessions are not always equally effective.
 This is usually due to a lack of leadership or because of conflicts.
 Edward de Bono, a pioneer in creative thinking, has developed six thinking hats to eliminate most of these disadvantages.

 The technique enables the user to think in six different directions.
 By only wearing one hat at a time, a synergy can be created between the people participating in the brainstorming session.
 And on top of that, brainstorming and lateral thinking also stimulate creativity and expand the scope of solution-based thinking.

 The six different frames of mind (six thinking hats) are identified in the shape of a hat and each of the hats is a different colour:

-Emotions: intuitive reactions or expressions of feelings (but no justification required).
+Emotions: intuitive reactions or gut reactions, or expressions of feelings (but no justification required).
 The red hat is the emotions hat.
 Whenever this hat is worn, the emotional thinking process is targeted.